ngriffiths21/measles-dashboard/src/index.md

 ### Lowell Community Health Center

 In November 2018, a sick child returned from a trip and was brought to an appointment at Lowell Community Health Center in Lowell, Massachusetts.
 She had contracted measles in a country where it was prevalent.
-There wasn't anything remarkable about the appointment or care of the patient herself; what was remarkable was what followed.
+There wasn't anything remarkable about the appointment or care of the patient herself; the remarkable part was what followed.
 Apoorva Mandavilli [wrote for Undark](https://undark.org/2019/04/29/measles-containment-infection-outbreak/):

 > Indeed, the arrival of mother and child set off a chain of events and triggered longstanding but rarely tested protocols aimed at containing a measles outbreak.
 It involved hundreds of staff not just at the Lowell Community Health Center, but also the Massachusetts Department of Public Health (DPH), the City of Lowell Health Department, and the local hospital — with thousands of emails and a weeklong flurry of activity that strained the center’s capacities to the limit.
 They would need to figure out exactly who had been in the lobby, in the pharmacy, and in the pediatrics department during the crucial time window when the child with measles was in the facility.
 They would have to get back in touch with the nearly 550 people who may have been exposed as they moved through the center’s spaces, and locate enough vaccine supplies to immunize anyone who needed it, all within 72 hours of the initial exposure.